Founded in 1908

 Reportedly, handlers, owners, and judges at times retired to the hotel bar, and thus adherence to a schedule was questionable.
 Groups were sometimes not held until 11:00 pm.

 Many movie stars used to come to the show.
 In 1936, Gary Cooper's bitch, a Sealyham, CH hollyQuick Delia, was Best in Show.
 Stu Erwin, another movie star who owned a Scottie, afterward went to the bar with Gary Cooper and accused him of fixing the show.
 A shuffle ensured.
-Shows were more openly political in those times before the use of AKC field reps to oversee the actions of judges and exhibitors.
 In later years, handler Ben Brown, who had an especially devious reputation, was threatened by fellow handler, John Kickey, to a "hat pin in the rear" when Brown attempted to back himself into Hickey's dog.
 In another like fashion, Ben Brown was literally jumped on by a professional wrestler-handler when he started a conversation with the judge in the ring.

 By 1937, obedience was offered with Novice, Open, and Utility divisions: the obedience entry was twenty-six dogs.
 Also, the individual breeds in conformation were classified and divided into six groups, and by 1937, the total entry of the show was nearly 400 dogs.